Equipment and Safety

 • Additional clothing to match the conditions expected on the day.
 BE SENSIBLE.

-• Hat and sunglasses and sunscreen (in a small tube you can carry with you)
+• Hat and sunglasses and sunscreen

 • Polypro gloves and arm warmers for the cool morning starts